primo-ppcg/fish-i/README.md

  - Division

-   If both operands are integer and the result is exact, the result will be integer, float otherwise.
-This allows for arbitrary precision integer arithmetic without removing floating point division.
+   If both operands are integer and the result is exact, the result will be integer, [Fraction](https://docs.python.org/3/library/fractions.html) otherwise.
+Fractions will be displayed as floats.
+This allows for arbitrary precision arithmetic without removing floating point division.

  - Stack Operations